cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

         // between the two expressions
         fi ((a.0 + b.1) * #b)

-- Semantic/Syntax errors in any simplified expression of either the guard or closing guard conditions are reported even if the violating expression can be omitted due to the simplification
+- Semantic/Syntax errors in any simplified expression of either the guard or closing guard conditions are reported even if the violating expression can be omitted due to the simplification.
-- Semantic/Syntax errors in the not executed branch of an IfStatement are reported due to the parser not implementing the dead code elimination optimization technique
+- Semantic/Syntax errors in the not executed branch of an IfStatement are reported due to the parser not implementing the dead code elimination optimization technique.
-- The bitlength of the operands defined in the guard as well as closing guard condition must be equal to 1.
+- The bitlength of the expression defined in the guard as well as closing guard condition must evaluate to 1.

 SwapStatement
 ^^^^^^^^^^^^^
-- Both operands of the swap operation must have the same bitwidth
+- Both operands of the swap operation must have the same bitwidth.
-- Whether the access on the assigned to variable parts in the dimension access of any VariableAccess on the opposite side of the SwapStatement is allowed depends on the configured value of the corresponding flag in the parser configuration (see :doc:`flag <library/Settings>`)
+- Whether the access on the assigned to variable parts in the dimension access of any VariableAccess on the opposite side of the SwapStatement is allowed depends on the configured value of the corresponding flag in the parser configuration (see :doc:`flag <library/Settings>`).
-- Assignments to the same variable parts between the two sides of the SwapStatement are not allowed and a semantic error is reported if the parser can detect such an overlap
+- Assignments to the same variable parts between the two sides of the SwapStatement are not allowed and a semantic error is reported if the parser can detect such an overlap.

 VariableAccess
 --------------